gbmhunter/blog/content/electronics/communication-protocols/can-protocol/index.md

 {{% img src="omzlo-white.png" width="200px" caption="The Omzlo logo." %}}

-NoCAN only uses the _CAN Extended Mode_, which supports up to 8 bytes of data per message.
+NoCAN only uses the _CAN Extended Mode_, which supports a 29-bit ID, and up to 8 bytes of message data.
 However NoCAN provides the ability to send up to 64 bytes of data per message by chaining together up to 8 CAN messages (also called frames).
 For every NoCAN bus, there must be one (and only one) "special" node called a _Network Manager_, and one or more "standard" nodes.
 NoCAN also offers defines message formats for firmware update and bootloader control over the CAN bus.

 NoCAN supports up to 128 nodes on a CAN bus.